PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Experiments for Indoor Scenarios

 \section{Experiments for Indoor Scenarios}

-We first conduct comprehensive experiments on indoor datasets, which mainly contain two parts.
+We summarize all our experimental settings in \tabref{tab:setting_summary}.
+In this section, we first introduce comprehensive experiments on indoor datasets, which mainly contain two parts.
 In the first part, we use a lightweight backbone for ablation studies, which take as input multi-frame RGB-D only.
 We call this variant Ponder-RGBD.
 The subsequent part mainly focuses on a single, unified pre-trained model that pushes to the limits of performance, surpassing the previous SOTA pretraining pipeline substantially.